A Brief History of Drouyn & Drouyn

 One of the questions often asked about Drouyn and Drouyn drums is: what were they made from?
 Strange as it may seem today, this was not a major selling point for drum companies in the 1960’s.
 Drum shells had to be strong, round and nice to look at.
 Market leaders Ludwig, Gretsch, Rogers and Slingerland mostly wrapped their drums in plastic covering, then sprayed the inside of the shells with paint.
 They used everything from undercoat, house and even automotive trunk paint, inventing exotic names and bestowing magical sonic properties on the result.
 All this changed in the 1980’s when clear drum skins became popular.
 This probably led to manufacturers taking more care with the interiors of their drums; and eventually, clear finish interiors.

-One such native tree was used for many Drouyn shells: Rose Alder, or Caldcluvia australiensis.
+One native tree was used for many Drouyn shells: Rose Alder, or Caldcluvia australiensis.
 Rose Alder is a Queensland rainforest tree, with a wood specific gravity of .57.
 It’s now rare; and protected by World Heritage listing.
-However in the 1960’s in Queensland it was popular for fine furniture; the first choice probably being Queensland Maple.
+However in the 1960’s in Queensland it was popular for fine furniture, along with Queensland Maple.

-Drum historians were quick to notice the similarities in design between the distinctive Dandy/Drouyn bass and tom lugs and the ones used by English drum makers Premier in the 1930’s.
+Drum historians have noticed similarities in design between the distinctive Dandy/Drouyn bass and tom lugs and the ones used by English drum makers Premier in the 1930’s.
 Premier was one of the most influential drum companies in the world.
 Drouyn used other parts from Premier, such as stands and tension rods.
-Drouyn most likely simply copied them.

 Top: Drouyn Super Serie snare, 1960 Bottom: Premier snare drum, 1939